micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

 [Some] women received again their dead by a resurrection.
-Others were tortured [^g]to death with clubs, refusing to accept release [offered on the terms of denying their faith], so that they might be resurrected to a better life.
+Others were tortured to death with clubs, refusing to accept release [offered on the terms of denying their faith], so that they might be resurrected to a better life.